Eating Concerns Mentors

 ECM mentors are available during the academic year when classes are in session.
-They arrange contact with you based both of your individual schedules.
+They arrange contact with you based onboth of your individual schedules.

 How long does it take to get a response?

 The mentor will call you within 48-72 hours.
-If you have difficulty with the link or are not contacted within 72 hours, please call the Health Services at (603) 862-3823.
+If you have difficulty with the request form, or if you are not contacted within 72 hours, please call 603-862-3823.